haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 ## Reliable service

 When you are building a software application or a service, I’m sure you’ve heard of these big words: scalability, maintainability, and reliability.
 Espcially in AI project that usually to predict the unknow.

-Building an reliable service is substainly hard even for large team.
+Building an reliable service and SLA 99.99% uptime is substainly hard even for large team.
 To avoid pitfall in build everything on your own, Cloud vendor is more suitable otpion to deploy and scale our app.
-For small and medium team size, AWS ECS service and fargate is the best candidate to service our app at optimal cost, you can find more in [previous blog](https://haicheviet.com/ecs-cost-optimization-with-fargate/) that we're ready discussed about how well of this architecture.
+For small and medium team size, AWS ECS service and fargate is the best candidate to service our app at optimal cost and less maintenance, you can find more in [previous blog](https://haicheviet.com/ecs-cost-optimization-with-fargate/) that we're ready discussed about how well and suited of this architecture for small and medium team.

 ![AWS deployment](ecs-fargate.webp "AWS deployment")